justin-m-johnson/homelab/README.md

 # Implementation

 1 - SIEM Setup
-This sets up the cloud-init image, clones the image, creates the docker environment, and pulls the Wazuh and Splunk docker containers down.
+This sets up the cloud-init image, clones the image, provisions the VM, creates the docker environment, and pulls the Wazuh and Splunk docker containers down.

+2 - Continuous Implementation Setup
+This clones the image created in 1 - SIEM setup, provisions the VM, creates a docker environment and implements Pytest, Semgrep, Trivy and Falco.

+3 - Continuous Deployment
+TBD

+4 - Monitoring and Notifications
+TBD

 ## Virtual Machine Requirements

-Coming Soon
+1 - SIEM VM
+ - 2 CPU Cores
+ - 16 GB RAM
+ - 100 GB SSD

+2 - CI VM
+ - 2 CPU core
+ - 16 GB RAM
+ - 50 GB SSD

 # Putting it all together

-Coming Soon

-## TBD

-TBD
+View the readme.md in each subfolder to run the Ansible Playbooks.